Sabicool/Medicine/00 Reference/Administrative/Patient Lists.md

 1. Double click 'Custom for the 'Patient List Type'
 2. Enter a Name and hit 'Finish' -> Done
 - Can use it as a team list by copying all patients from the auto-populating one (medical service one above) and then adding patients to it for whatever purpose (e.g. consults, after hours, follow-up) and remove them if you no longer need them
+- You can also right click on patients in the custom list and click 'Add to a Patient List' or 'Remove Patient from List'
 ## Consultant List
 - Create this list when the registrar says "[consultant name] is rounding today"
 - First sort the List based on Location, then Consultant (click each column heading); then simply highlight, right click and select ‘Hide’ for all patients not under the Rounding Consultant
 # List Maintenance
+- You will often need to add new consultants, change the order of columns etc. There are 3 main ways to maintain/customise your list:
+	1. List maintenance (spanner icon): Chooses lists.
+Pop up two columns 'Available Lists' and 'Active Lists'
+		- Left/right arrow makes the selected list active or inactive
+			- Active lists appear as a tab on the patient list screen
+			- Available lists are ones you don't need for now (e.g. list of prior terms)
+		- Up/down arrow shuffles the physical order of your active lists
+		- You can also use this to make new lists
+	2. List properties (pointing finger icon): Changes lists structurally
+		- Adjusts the properties of the list you're now in
+			- Will bring you back to the page where you first set up the list to modify if needed (e.g. changing 'discharge' criteria to find a discharged patient with no discharge papers)
+			- Not used unless doing something like adding a new boss
+		- Proxying which allows other people use your list
+			- Click proxy tab on the top → click new → find the reg under provider (last name first) -> access is mostly full -> grant access for a reasonable time -> click apply and ok -> tell the reg to transfer it from their available list to their active list
+	3. Customise columns (red/yellow pen on paper icon)
+		- Move active and available columns with the arrows then shuffle them up or down using the blue arrow
+		- Click and simply add categories that you want and delete what you don’t.
+While on the left, you can organise column order by up and down arrows and at last save
+		- Useful columns to include
+			- Room and bed
+			- Patient record number
+			- Name
+			- Age
+			- Admit reason
+			- Attending physician
+			- New results
+- Other functions
+	- Right click on patient row to bring up additional options like sort or hide (which is useful to count number of patients using the number of patients hidden)